 - If the person who allegedly caused the plaintiff’s injury left the state of Illinois at some point after the incident, but before a lawsuit could be filed, their period of absence will not be counted as part of the two-year statute of limitations.

 - If the plaintiff was under a legal disability at the time of the incident that caused the injury (temporary disability, permanent mental illness), they will have two years to file a personal injury lawsuit once the disability is removed.

 - If a plaintiff comes under a legal disability after the incident that caused them harm, but before a personal injury lawsuit is filed, the two-year timeline will be extended until after the disability becomes removed.

 In general, medical malpractice claims must be filed within two years from the date a mistake is made by a medical professional.
 However, the language of Illinois law says that the claim may be filed within two years from the time a plaintiff knew or should have reasonably known that a mistake was made and caused them harm.

 Regardless of when a plaintiff discovers that a mistake has been made by a medical professional, no medical malpractice claim may be filed more than four years from the date the underlying medical error occurred.

 In cases which a victim of medical malpractice Is under the age of 18 at the time they are harmed, the malpractice claim must be filed within eight years from the date of the underlying medical mistake.
 No claims in these cases may be brought beyond the plaintiff’s twenty-second birthday.

 Questions about Statute of Limitations?
 Call Us Today

-If you or somebody you care about has been injured due to another person’s careless or negligent actions, speak to a qualified personal injury attorney as soon as possible.
+If you or somebody you care about has been injured due to another person’s careless or negligent actions, speak to a qualified Chicago personal injury lawyer as soon as possible.
 Your attorney will thoroughly understand all statutes of limitations and deadlines that apply to your case and will ensure the case is filed on time.